Defined in header <cmath> | ||

 Promoted copysign ( Arithmetic1 x, Arithmetic2 y ); | (4) | (since C++11) |

-If no errors occur, the floating point value with the magnitude of x
+If no errors occur, the floating point value with the magnitude of x and the sign of y is returned.

-is -0, the result is only negative if the implementation supports the signed zero consistently in arithmetic operations.
+If y is -0, the result is only negative if the implementation supports the signed zero consistently in arithmetic operations.

-This function is not subject to any errors specified in math_errhandling
+This function is not subject to any errors specified in math_errhandling.

 If the implementation supports IEEE floating-point arithmetic (IEC 60559),

-is the only portable way to manipulate the sign of a NaN value (to examine the sign of a NaN, signbit
+FE_INEXACT is never raised) and independent of the current rounding mode. std::copysign is the only portable way to manipulate the sign of a NaN value (to examine the sign of a NaN, signbit may also be used).

 copysign(1.0,+2.0) = 1 copysign(1.0,-2.0) = -1 copysign(inf,-2.0) = -inf copysign(NaN,-2.0) = -nan